Address Registration in the Netherlands: A Must-Know Guide for Renters

 In the Netherlands, registering at your residential address with the BRP (Basisregistratie Personen) is legally required if you plan to stay longer than 4 months.
 Registration is not just a bureaucratic step — it’s necessary for:

-- Getting your BSN (Citizen Service Number)
+- Getting your BSN (Citizen Service Number) (needed for DigiD)

 - Accessing Dutch healthcare